Tareck El Aissami: Decree powers

 On 26 January 2017, President Maduro ruled by decree that El Aissami could use economic decree powers as well, granting El Aissami powers that a Vice-President in Venezuela had not held before and power that rivaled Maduro's own powers.
 El Aissami was granted the power to decree over "everything from taxes to foreign currency allotments for state-owned companies" as well as "hiring practices to state-owned enterprises".
 The move made El Aissami one of the most powerful men in Venezuela.

 Minister of Industry and National Production

 In June 2018, El Aissami was named the Minister of Industry and National Production, being tasked with overseeing Venezuela's domestic production.

 While serving in the ministry, El Aissami was also named as an External Director of Venezuela's state-run oil company, PDVSA.

 Minister of Petroleum

 In April 2020, he was named the Minister of Petroleum.
 His appointment marks a blow to an era of military control at Petróleos de Venezuela, S.A.
 (PDVSA).

+On 29 November 2022, Petroleum Minister Tarek El Aissami met in Caracas with the president of Chevron Corporation, Javier La Rosa.
+The Venezuelan ruling party says it is committed to "the development of oil production" after the easing of sanctions.
+The most important joint ventures where Chevron is involved in Venezuela are Petroboscán, in the west of the nation, and Petropiar, in the eastern Orinoco Belt, with a production capacity of close to 180,000 barrels per day between both projects.
+In the case of Petroboscán, current production is nil and, in Petropiar, current records indicate close to 50,000 barrels per day.

+Al Aissami resigned from his position on Monday 20 March 2023 via Twitter, with his resignation accepted by Venezuelan President Nicolás Maduro.
+Al Aissami has been accused of corruption and financial mismanagement.
+He was arrested by the Venezuelan prosecutor's office on charges of treason, money laundering and criminal association.
+He was replaced in his role as Minister by Pedro Rafael Tellechea.